Resources for Legal Assistance and Financial System Navigation

 KCLS & Solid Ground: Rent Smart Tentants’ Rights

 Solid Ground’s tenant counselors offer workshops for current and future renters.
 Know and assert your rights as tenants, navigate the housing search and landlord screening process, protect yourself from eviction and housing loss, and learn how to get deposits back and repairs made.
 Online workshops will be held twice a month and will cover a variety of topics in English and Spanish.
 If you are currently living in King County and being threatened with eviction, contact the Housing Justice Project for legal assistance at 206.267.7069 or hjpstaff@kcba.org.
 Reasonable accommodation for individuals with disabilities are available upon request.
-Wed., Feb 26, 2025 5:00pm - 6:45pm Rent Smart: Renting with an Eviction on Your Record * Wed.
-March 12, 2025 3:00 - 4:45pm Rent Smart: Information for Survivors of Domestic Violence
+Wed., April 9, 2025 3:00-4:45pm Rent Smart: Fees and Deposits * Wed., April 23, 2025 5pm - 6:45pm Rent Smart: Repair Issues and Landlord Duties

 Spanish sessions are held monthly on Thursdays, 5:30-6:45pm on Zoom.
 Virtual Renters’ Rights Webinar Series presented by Solid Ground Tenant Counselors, with Tenant Law Center attorneys available to help answer question